About this course

 The European Court of Auditors (ECA) carries out three types of audit in the area of the EU Cohesion Policy: financial, compliance and performance audits.
 Each of them has different objectives, addresses different audit questions and applies different methodology.

-The legal framework 2014-2020 had the ambition to be more results oriented spending framework, where performance and results were the key words.
-Performance will be even more important in the next programming period 2021 – 2027, which we already started to prepare.
+This course is about the ambition of the EU to be more results oriented in a framework where performance and results were the key words.
+Performance will be even more important in the next programming period 2021-2027, which we already started to prepare.

 This highly practical course presents all aspects of each stage of the performance audit process.
 It includes the unique feature of providing an insight into how the European Court of Auditors plan, prepare and implement their audit assignments, covering real-life audit case studies and experiences of the Court’s teams.

-It also explains the rules proposed for performance measurement for the 2021 – 2027 period, has some unique features and insights with regard to the analysis of costs and benefits, and the strength of Key performance Indicators, and, how to use them.
+It also explains the rules proposed for performance measurement for the 2021-2027 period, has some unique features and insights with regard to the analysis of costs and benefits, explains in detail the methodologies and tools used, as well as demonstrates the strength of Key performance Indicators, and, how to use them.
+The new aspect is that, while applying for this course, you will be given the opportunity to choose the preferred case study to work upon in a range of different audits proposed by the Court’s team.

 Who will benefit most?